Volunteer Programmes for Under 18s

 Volunteering abroad is an amazing way for young adults and teens aged 16-17, to learn about global citizenship, and appreciate the importance of cultural exchange and empathy.
 Our volunteer programmes for under 18s prioritise safety above all, appreciating that volunteers may be travelling away from home for the first time.

 High school students and volunteers under the age of 18 are some of our most passionate and enthusiastic volunteers, so if you are looking for a more purposeful first travel adventure, don’t be daunted by considering a volunteer programme in Africa.
-We have placed younger volunteers in locations including Zimbabwe, Namibia and South Africa.
+We have placed younger volunteers in locations including Zimbabwe, Mozambique and South Africa.

 Our volunteer projects for under 18 volunteers cover a range of interests and opportunities, and are perfect to develop skills for your CV, make new friends from around the world, and learn about other cultures.
 The great thing about volunteering is that it enables you to travel and immerse yourself in interesting, off-the-beaten-track places – in an organised and safe way.